9fin/sqlpy/README.rst

     [(2, u'SQLpy')]

-See the :ref:`fulldocs` for more.
+See the :ref:`howitworks` for more.

 .. _compatibility:

 Database Compatibility/Limitations
 ==================================
 SQLpy was written as a lightweight helper around your already existing Python `DB API 2.0`_ library, with no assumptions made about the underlying library of choice.

-Regarding support, as long as you write valid SQL for *your* database system and Python DB API library, then you should have no problems.
+As long as you write valid SQL for *your* database system and Python DB API library, then you should have no problems.

     For example PostgreSQL implements the ``RETURNING`` clause, this may be called something else or not implemented in a different system.
 So if you are using a With RETURNING query, then make sure you have the correct SQL syntax for your system.

 Other explicit compatibility points detailed below.

 paramstyle
 ----------

-The DB API 2.0 specifies 5 types of `parameter style`_
+The Python DB API specifies 5 types of `parameter style`_
     - qmark: Question mark style, e.g. ...WHERE name=?
     - numeric: Numeric, positional style, e.g. ...WHERE name=:1
     - named: Named style, e.g. ...WHERE name=:name